 Funding for M.A. students

-In recent years we have had enough TA-ships to give several to M.A. students each semester (see above for the stipend amount and other benefits associated with TA-ships).
-For example, we awarded three TA-ships to M.A. students in Spring 2019 and six in Fall 2019.
-While there is no guaranteed funding for M.A. students, most of our M.A. students receive some support in the form of TA-ships.
+While there is no guaranteed funding for M.A. students, some of our M.A. students receive some support in the form of TA-ships.
+These TA-ships are awarded on a semester-by-semester basis.
 M.A. students may also wish to look into some of the other funding sources described above.

 The objective of these fellowships is to recruit outstanding new students for graduate study in the humanities and the arts within the College of Arts and Sciences at the University of Colorado at Boulder.
 The fellowship will cover tuition, fees, and insurance plus a stipend equivalent to a 50% (.4 FTE) Graduate Part-Time Instructor appointment for the first year of graduate study.
 In addition, students receiving these fellowships will be named Center for Humanities and the Arts Graduate Scholars and Artists.
 The Graduate Scholars and Artists Program will include a convocation dinner hosted by CHA and invitations to all CHA events.
 Students receiving a fellowship will normally receive departmental support after the fellowship period, and those who pursue a doctoral degree at CU will be encouraged to compete for a Thomas Edwin Devaney Dissertation Fellowship to provide support during their final year.
 Recent recipients: Abigail Gosselin (2003-4), Mary Krizan (2003-4), Amandine Catala (2006-7)